Skip to Content

 5. Cover with a damp, clean cloth and let rise until doubled in size.
 (The average time is 45 minutes, but depends greatly on the temperature of the room.)

-7. Brush with egg, let dry, and repeat until no egg remains.
+7. Combine the egg with honey.
+Brush the egg mixture on to the challah, let dry, and repeat until no egg remains.
 If desired, sprinkle with sesame seeds.
-Let double in size.

 8. Preheat oven to 375°F or 190°C. Bake for 35 to 40 minutes until golden brown on top.